 You, as a player though, have the ability to fight back.
 The game is very reminiscent of Diablo and other click-tastic games, requiring players be deft with their mouse hand.
 Normally this is a deal breaker for me, but once I figured out the controls through the steep learning curve (somewhere after 5 or 6 games of dying), I began to appreciate the controls.
 Throughout the levels are additional items and weapons to find and use.
 Outside of the levels, players earn both level experience and class experience.
 Leveling your character grants access to additional armors, weapons, and skill whereas class experience helps to bolster whatever class you enjoy using.
 There are 8 in total and I found myself drawn to the Heavy Support class the most.
 The downside here is early in the game, choices are extremely limited (Heavy Support, Assault, and Medic are the starters) and players must trudge through many deaths before they may unlock the next class.

 The Red Solstice for me is an incredibly interesting game, one I thoroughly enjoyed playing co-op on.
 It’s not without some of its own bugs and glitches, but being an Early Access game, this should be expected.
-It is currently available through Steam.Note: The Red Solstice Early Access Review is based on a digital Steam copy of the game, provided by Nkidu Games Inc.
+It is currently available through Steam.Note: The Red Solstice (Early Access) was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.